-Kristy Young, a Fellow at Ambition Institute, discusses the Early Career Framework and our new Early Career Teachers programme.
+Kristy Young, a Fellow at Ambition Institute, discusses the Early Career Framework and our Early Career Teachers programme.

 The retention challenge

-We also know from a substantial evidence-base that the quality of teaching is the biggest lever in improving pupil outcomes.
+We know from a substantial evidence-base that the quality of teaching is the biggest lever in improving pupil outcomes.
 With the best teachers, pupils learn twice as fast and disadvantaged pupils learn just as much as their advantaged peers.